nervous-energy/wardrobe-vpn-cli/README.md

 ## Practical Notes
 - This app is minimalist but has some guardrails to support you, such as checking for any existing wardrobeVPN droplets.
 - You'll be asked to confirm before any paid infrastructure is deployed.
 - Use DigitalOcean's webui to manage / delete droplets and firewalls created by this tool.
-- - Note that firewalls are created and managed under the 'Networking tab'
+(Note that firewalls are created and managed under the 'Networking tab' in DO)

 ## DigitalOcean Token Scopes
-Create a Personal Access Token with:
+Create a Personal Access Token with following scopes:
-- read and write (required to create/attach SSH keys, droplets, and firewalls).
+- - account -- READ
+- - actions -- READ
+- - droplet -- FULL
+- - firewall -- FULL
+- - image -- READ
+- - region -- READ
+- - project -- READ
+- - sizes -- READ
+- - snapshot -- READ
+- - ssh_key -- FULL
+- - tag -- FULL
+- - vpc -- READ
-- DO's UI helps fill in any missing scopes
+- DigitalOceans's UI helps fill in any missing scopes
 - Store it somewhere safe.
 The CLI only passes it to Terraform via environment variables.